SkafteNicki/mlflow_sweep/docs/configuration.md

 ## Method configuration

-Currently, MLflow sweep supports two methods for hyperparameter optimization: `random` and `grid`.
+Currently, MLflow sweep supports three methods for hyperparameter optimization: `bayes`, `random`, and `grid`.
+The `bayes` method uses Bayesian optimization to sample hyperparameters, which is a more efficient way to explore the hyperparameter space.
 The `random` method samples hyperparameters randomly from the specified distributions, while the `grid` method samples hyperparameters from a grid of values.

 ## Metric configuration